hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Describe meaning

 _Guideline._ Use a descriptive name whose meaning describes a recognisable concept, with enough context.
-Avoid names that deliberately mean nothing.
+Avoid placeholder names that deliberately mean nothing more than `a_variable`.

-_Refactoring._ describe what the identifier represents
+_Refactoring._ Describe what the identifier represents.

 _Example violations._ `foo`, `blah`, `flag`, `temp`